Nitish313/watchnationpro/_posts/2020-11-04-example-post-one0.md

 The style of writing will have the author's opinion and biases.
 It will also justify the reason with evidence to prove the correctness in their position.

-You can use the process writing style when you are going to write the following
+You can use the process writing style when you are going to write the following.
 * Copywriting
 * Brochures
 * Sales writing